sunilprajapati832/QuantitativeResearch-JPMorgan/README.md

-## JPMorgan Quantitative Research Job Simulation
+# QuantitativeResearch-JPMorgan

-JPMorgan Chase Co.
+JPMorgan Chase & Co.
 Quantitative Research Virtual Experience Program on Forage - June 2025 I’m happy to share that I’ve obtained a new certification: JPMorgan Chase & Co. - Quantitative Research Job Simulation from Forage!

 This repository contains my work from the JPMorgan Quantitative Research Virtual Internship (Job Simulation).